Did you know that the Creator of the universe not only knows and loves you, but will sing over you, as well? The prophet Zephaniah tells us so.

 He will rejoice over you with joyful songs.”
 Zephaniah 3:11-17 (NLT)

-God will not only live and reign among His people, but He will even sing over them with joyful songs.
+Thus we learn that God will not only live and reign among His people, but He will even sing over them with joyful songs.
+With His love, He will calm all of our fears.

-In fact, for those living today under the grace of God who have been forgiven and purified through faith in the death and resurrection of Jesus Christ, the Lord is likely singing over us today whenever we are walking in His will, just as we might whistle or hum a tune when we are feeling happy.
+For those living today under the grace of God, those who have been forgiven and purified by faith through the death and resurrection of Jesus Christ, the Lord is likely singing over us today whenever we are walking in His will, just as we might whistle or hum a tune when we are feeling happy.
+He may whistle or hum, as well.
+Some have heard evidence of this.

 We are all works in progress.
 Pride or anger can erupt at any time, and we and others will be the worse off for it.
 But as believers, God’s Holy Spirit is alive within us.
-Though our poor behavior will grieve the Spirit, we can quickly reconcile with the Lord by humbly confessing our sins and seeking to make restitution with others.
-And God promises that the fruit of the Holy Spirit will continue to grow within us if we let Him.
+Though poor behavior will grieve the Spirit, we can quickly reconcile with the Lord by humbly confessing our sins and seeking to make restitution with others we have harmed.
+God promises that the fruit of the Holy Spirit will continually grow and improve us, if we allow Him.

 22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faith, 23 gentleness, self-control.
 Against such things there is no law.
 Galatians 5:22-23 (HCSB)

-The fruit of God’s love exhibits patience, gentleness, and self-control.
-For some, these can be the most difficult fruits to bear, especially when we have been provoked.
-Zephaniah tells us that a day will come when we will no longer encounter provocations such as lies and deceptions.
-But in the meantime, we are living in an imperfect world, and without leaning upon the fruits of the Spirit, we can easily be drawn right into the worst of it.
+The fruit of God’s love produces the humble qualities of patience, gentleness, and self-control.
+For some, these can be the most difficult spiritual fruits to bear, especially when we have been unfairly provoked.
+Zephaniah tells us that a day will come when we will no longer encounter these provocations, such as lies and deceptions.
+But in the meantime, we are living in an imperfect world, and by leaning upon the fruit of the Holy Spirit, we can hope not to be drawn into the worst of it.
+And our restraint will cause the Lord to smile and maybe even sing a song of joy over us.

 Reflection